awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-greengrass-core-v2.md

 ### Configure a network proxy<a name="configure-network-proxy"></a>

 Follow the procedure in this section to configure Greengrass core devices to connect to the internet through an HTTP network proxy\.
+For more information about the endpoints and ports that core devices use, see [Allow device traffic through a proxy or firewall](allow-device-traffic.md)\.

 **Important**
-Your device's role must allow the following permissions to use a network proxy:
+If your core device runs a version of the [Greengrass nucleus](greengrass-nucleus-component.md) earlier than v2\.4\.0, your device's role must allow the following permissions to use a network proxy:
 `iot:Connect`
 `iot:Publish`
 `iot:Receive`